 Taking a long-term approach to the problem

-The global chip shortage highlights the need for devices to be built to last, while alleviating the demand for chips.
-Building liquid protection into devices will help manufacturers increase the sustainability of their products and lessen their environment al impact.
+The global chip shortage highlights the need for devices to be sustainable and built to last, while alleviating the demand for chips.
+Building sustainable liquid protection into devices will help manufacturers increase the sustainability of their products and lessen their environment al impact.

 P2i have developed a range of solutions to protect devices against humidity and weather, to splashes and spills, and to full immersion to a depth of at least 2 metres for 30 minutes.

-More information about our range of liquid protection coatings can be found here.
+More information about our range of sustainable liquid protection coatings can be found here.

 Have you an old Motorola or Ericsson mobile phone stashed away in a drawer or hidden in the back of a cupboard, perhaps sitting alongside an old and unused laptop or printer?

 If you have you are not the only one.
 In a recent study we carried out, we found that just over half of people (54%) are still holding on to old devices, which raises concerns that too little is being done to tackle the problem of tech-hoarding.